 Dr. Aponte published Bread & Spirit through Norton, a book that speaks to therapy with today’s poor in the context of ethnicity, culture and spirituality.

 Dr. Aponte and Dr. Karni Kissil have edited a book entitled The Person of the Therapist Training Model: Mastering the Use of Self, published by Routledge (2016).

-Minnesota Landscape Arboretum (Directions).
+The event will be held in the MacMillan Auditorium at the Minnesota Landscape Arboretum in Chaska, Minnesota (Directions).
+The auditorium is located in the Oswold Visitor Center.
 Registrants will receive complimentary admission to the arboretum grounds the day of the event.
 The fall color should be near peak!

 The Minnesota Landscape Arboretum, a top visitor attraction, is more than 1,200 acres of gardens and tree collections, prairie and woods and miles of trails.
 As a premier northern garden, the Arboretum was borne out of the University of Minnesota Horticultural Research Center and established in 1958, with the Men's Garden Club of Minneapolis, Lake Minnetonka Garden Club, Minnesota State Horticultural Society and other community supporters creating the Arboretum as a gift to the University of Minnesota.

 9:00-10:15am - Session I